• Skip to primary navigation

 Instructions

 • Lower to medium heat and add a little oil.
-Sauté the garlic and shallots for 30 seconds until slightly softened.
+Sautรฉ garlic and shallots until slightly softened, about 30 seconds.

-• Scoop about 2 tablespoons of the curry paste, add less if you want it less spicy.
-Bloom it by sautéing for 30-60 seconds to release all the flavors, careful not to burn them.
+• Add 2 tablespoons of curry paste; use less if you want it less spicy.
+Bloom it by sautรฉing for about a minute to release the flavors, being careful not to burn them.

-• Add the coconut milk, ¼ cup of water, kaffir lime leaves (if using), fish sauce, sugar, and salt.
-Stir it together and let it simmer.
-At this point, you can taste the sauce and adjust accordingly.
-Perhaps more sugar to make it sweeter or more fish sauce (or salt) to add more flavor.
+• Add coconut milk, ยผ cup of water, kaffir lime leaves (if using), fish sauce, sugar, and salt.
+Mix and let it simmer.
+Taste and adjust as needed.

 Video